Yves Saint Laurent

 The argument

 YSL's public condemnation of Ford is the most extensively documented designer-on-designer critique of the era — to WWD: 'Finally, Ford is leaving.
 I have suffered for what he did with my name.'
-Ford's defenders argue his Rive Gauche work honoured YSL's own safari and tuxedo codes while updating them for a new market; whether three seasons is a coherent creative chapter or a brand-equity extraction is unresolved.
+Ford's defenders argue his Rive Gauche work honoured YSL's own safari and tuxedo codes while updating them for a new market; whether four years of it is a coherent creative chapter or a brand-equity extraction is unresolved.
+Two attribution cautions ride with the quarrel: the widely repeated 'In 13 minutes, you have managed to destroy 40 years of my work' letter rests on a memoir allegation rather than a primary document, and the best-sourced criticism from the founder is the milder line that Ford's work was 'Saint Laurent in name but not in its vitality.'